-The program or institution must take responsibility for the accuracy of all written information disseminated to students about housing, whether by the program or institution or a contracted agency/entity.
-(See Recruiting, Standards 1, 2) The program or institution or the contractual agency/entity must provide written policies regarding selection of accommodations, their quality and safety.
+If the program or institution assists students with housing, written information disseminated to students about housing must be accurate.
+(See Recruiting Standards 1 & 2) The program or institution or the contractual agency/entity must provide written policies regarding selection of accommodations, their quality, and safety.
 An employee of the program or institution or the contracted agency/entity must personally inspect all accommodations and have procedures in place to investigate housing complaints properly and to solve problems without delay.
-(See Student Complaints, Standards 1, .2).
+(See Student Complaints Standards 1 & 2).